quimvinals/go-by-example/README.md

 - The smallest unit to save in memory is an empty struct `struct{}`, even smaller than boolean
 - `interface{}` is the same thing as saying `any` in Typescript
+- Context is used to propagate through requests and subrutines so that we can cancel processes in subrutines to avoid sloppy code and memory leaks